 What are the burning issues for digital chain of custody?
 Working to resolve/address burning issues when sharing digital evidence between different European countries.

-- Ionut Stoica - Senior Research Analyst at Council of Europe
+- Ionut Stoica - Senior Project Officer at Council of Europe

 - Teodora Balcanu - Senior Investigator at Romanian Police